 Plan a Nature Retreat at Professor Valley Field Camp for Your School or Workshop Group- April through October

-Please contact the Moab area travel council if you are simple looking for camp ground options; there are a variety of public (Parks, BLM, USFS) and private campgrounds in the area. www.discovermoab.com.
+Please contact the Moab area travel council if you are simply looking for campground options; there are a variety of public (Parks, BLM, USFS) and private campgrounds in the area.

 During our peak weeks of Outdoor Science School in spring and fall, weekends are available (Friday evenings through Monday mornings.)
 During summer and either early spring or late fall, the camp could be available weekdays as well.
-Fees are based on minimum of 20 people i.e. 20 paid spots.
-There is ONE FREE spot for one group organizer once the 20 minimum is met.
+Fees are based on a minimum of 20 people i.e. 20 paid spots.

 There are two restrooms with flush toilets and outdoor wash sinks.
-There are NO showers.
-There is a portion of a metal barn for storage and inclement weather.
-There is a very simple outdoor kitchen under the barn overhang with sinks, picnic tables and running water.
-There are 12 teepees with cots (16 ft size with three cots and 20 ft size with 5 cots each) and one 24 ft diameter yurt as classroom with 40 folding chairs.
+However, there are no showers at our field camp.
+A portion of our metal barn can be used for storage and inclement weather.
+There is a very simple outdoor kitchen under the barn overhang with sinks, picnic tables, and running water.
+There are tipis with cots (16 ft size with three cots and 20 ft size with 5 cots each) and a 30 foot diameter yurt as a classroom with folding chairs.
 We do not allow visitor pets at our Field Camp; there are pet boarding options in Moab.
 There is no smoking on the property.

-In addition to the naturalist orientation and services described below, we require you to make arrangements with CFI for a custom National Park tour, Rock Art hike or River trip on the nearby Colorado River.
-(See custom section of website if adult/family group OR the school/youth group section if you are a teacher or non profit youth leader.)
+In addition to the naturalist orientation and services described below, we require your group to devote an hour of time to a service project at the camp location OR to make arrangements with CFI to do one program, river trip or tour on the nearby Colorado River, BLM lands or in the National Park or Forest. (*See our website: adult/family group OR the school/youth group section if you are a teacher or nonprofit youth leader.)